LoxleyXI/LGS/README.md

 }
 ```

-## Special Thanks
-A special thanks goes out to...
-* The [LandSandBoat](https://github.com/LandSandBoat/server) team for maintaining an amazing piece of software that we enjoy every day
-* [Carver](https://github.com/catseyexi) for running [CatsEyeXI](https://www.catseyexi.com/) and supporting my crazy ideas
-* The [Crystal Warrior](https://www.catseyexi.com/cw) community over at [CatsEyeXI](https://www.catseyexi.com/) for keeping the game fresh and fun!

 ## History
 I've developed a few iterations of this module and there are well over a dozen new areas actively being used on live servers today, so you can rest assured that this system is well tried and tested.